ashishsunny/dilfoods-ecommerce-app/README.md

 - **Prettier**: An opinionated code formatter to ensure consistent code style.
 - **ESLint**: A tool for identifying and fixing problems in JavaScript code.

+Important Notes
+*This is a purely frontend-based application, and no backend is involved.
+*This app follows a mobile-first design approach, ensuring an optimal experience on mobile devices.
+*Feel free to explore the codebase.
+If you encounter any issues or have suggestions, please feel free to contact me on ashishsunny.dev

 ## How to Run using the dev server

 ### Using npm